How to build a profitable podcast.

 Your podcast is a result of your imagination and your ability to execute.

 You must have a reason for starting your podcast, and this where the “WHY” and “WHAT” questions come in.
-The answer to these questions will help you create a podcast that is both unique to you but will also be able to add massive value to anyone that subscribes.
+The answer to these questions will help you create a podcast that is both unique to you but will also add massive value to anyone that subscribes.

 There are various reasons for starting a podcast, and it varies per person.
 This question can have a lot of answers, but your conviction is the most important factor.